rajington/windowsapp/README.md

 You can either write your config file in [CoffeeScript](http://coffeescript.org/) (1.6.2) as `~/.windowsapp.coffee`, or JavaScript as `~/.windowsapp.js`.
 For your convenience, [underscore.js](http://underscorejs.org/) (1.4.4) is loaded beforehand.
 If both config files exist, the most recently modified one will be chosen.
 You can override this by using `touch`.

-In your config file, you'll primarily want to `bind()` global hot keys to your own JavaScript functions.
-What these functions do is fully up to you.
+Then, in your config file, `bind()` some global hot keys to your own JavaScript functions which do window-managery type things.

 ### Overview of Windows.app's [simple API](#api)